camunda/camunda/optimize/client/FRONTEND_OVERVIEW.md

 - **components**: Reusable components.
 - **HOC**: Reusable higher-order components.
 - **hooks**: Custom reusable React hooks.
-- **services**: Global services for API calls, formatting and other functionalities.
+- **services**: Global services for API calls, formatting, and other functionalities.
 - **shared-styles**: Shared styles and SCSS files.
 - **tracking**: Components and services for mixpanel tracking.
 - **translation**: Components and utilities for handling translations.
 This is explained in details below.